mammadu/aws-api-environment-setup/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Remove things from readme template that I do need
+- [x] Remove things from readme template that I do need
-- [ ] Document server setup steps
+- [x] Document server setup steps
-  - [ ] Document installing ansible on server
+  - [x] Document installing ansible on server
-- [ ] Document installation of required applications
+- [x] Document installation of required applications
   - [ ] django
-  - [ ] gunicorn
+  - [x] gunicorn
+  - [x] nginx/apache
-  - [ ] nginx/apache
+  - [ ] postgresql
   - [ ] docker if I end up containerizing this
-- [ ] document how to run the api endpoint
+- [x] document how to run the api endpoint
   - [ ] include steps to setup env file if necessary
   - [ ] include steps on how to access the api endpoints both locally (on AWS) and remotely